 The new Credits feature allows you to track prepayments and overpayments on invoices, so you’ll know exactly what your clients owe.

 In a perfect world, every project would go off without a hitch.
-You deliver great work, and your client happily pays the invoice.
+You deliver great work, and your customer pays the invoice straight to your bank account.
 But in reality, working with different clients on different projects makes every invoice a little different too.

 Sometimes a client wants to pay for your work before you’ve even created an invoice.
 Other times you may want to reward a loyal customer with a discount on their next invoice.
-And sometimes, you need to refund a client after an invoice has been paid.
+And sometimes, you need to refund a client after an invoice has been paid (for a customer overpayment).

 To help with all of this, FreshBooks just launched the new Credits feature.
 It’s a powerful addition that allows you to track overpayments, refunds, and discounts, and easily apply them to invoices, so you know exactly how much a client owes.